kalletolonen/pythondjango/pw1.md

 After these additions I did database migrations, logged into my admin console and checked the results out.

+*Update: The purpose of this model is to create a prelimary model for renting recreational vehicles.*

 ![pic 4.
 Rvrent has a beginning](/pics/pw1/4.png)
 *My model was up and running*